OwOStorage/copyparty/docs/versus.md

 * ⚠️ [isolated on-disk file hierarchy] in per-user folders
   * not that bad, can probably be remedied with bindmounts or maybe symlinks
 * ⚠️ uploads not resumable / accelerated / integrity-checked
-  * ⚠️ on cloudflare: max upload size 100 MiB
+  * 🔵 uploads are segmented; no filesize limit, even on cloudflare
 * ⚠️ uploading small files is slow; `4` files per sec (copyparty does `670`/sec, 160x faster)
 * ⚠️ no write-only / upload-only folders
 * ⚠️ http/webdav only; no ftp, zeroconf